KasperKnop/WEB2/04 Assignment 1/README.md

 <summary>Display hints...</summary>
 <p>It is not advised to create the two games in isolation, as their implementations have significant overlap.</p>
 <p>In the object-oriented version, implement a Game class (or factory function) with methods for rendering the game, making a move, reading the status of the game, etc. Consider creating a Board class that the Game class can use to manage the board, if you find your Game class doing too much.</p>
-<p>In the functional version, create a data structure for the game, and several functions for rendering the game, making a move, reading the status of the game, etc, which take the data structure as a parameter.
+<p>In the functional version, create a data structure for the game, and several functions for rendering the game, making a move, reading the status of the game, etc, which uses the data structure as a parameter.
 You should make use of functional programming concepts, such as pure functions, higher-order functions and immutability where appropriate, but you must of course still imperatively manipulate the DOM and listen for player input.</p>
 <p>One significant difference between the two versions is the implementation of making a move.
 In the object-oriented version, the move method should change the state of the game.
 In the functional version, the move function should return the new state of the game.</p>
 </details>
 </blockquote>